FabulousDreams/Frontend/README.md

 # DreamCatcher Frontend

 This is the frontend service for the **DreamCatcher** platform, built with Vite and React.
 It provides a responsive and interactive user interface for managing dreams, exploring others' dreams, analyzing data, and interacting with the community.
-The backend repository can be found [here](https://github.com/FabulousDreams/Backend) (replace `#` with the actual link).
+The backend repository can be found [here](https://github.com/FabulousDreams/Backend) .

 ## Table of Contents